 4. The columbarium adds “value” to the landscape that surrounds the church.
 The niches can be either sold as a revenue builder to help support the church operations, or it can be used to help support families who struggle with interment costs and wish for a more cost effective means of interment.

 Sunset’s Return on Investment Calculator will help churches determine the costs and returns whichever direction the congregation decides.

 5. The columbarium provides a service for church members by providing a meaningful place of interment.
 After the funeral service, the congregation can simply walk outside together for the interment ceremony.
 There is no need to drive to the cemetery.
 The entire funeral service can remain on the church property: from the service, to the interment, to the family gathering.

 6. Paying respects is much easier for families as they can visit the columbarium whenever they attend church, church meetings or those times when they wish to be closer to their place of spiritual connection.

 7. Visitations to the columbarium garden also reinforces the meaningful connection with the family’s faith and church.
 It provides a close link to the community that cares about them and the family they love.

 8. Cremation Statistics in 2017 are projected to surpass in-ground burial 51.6% to 42.3 %.
-By 2030 the National Funeral Directors Association is projecting statistics to increase to 71.1% to 23.2%.
+The National Funeral Directors Association is projecting that by 2030, cremation statistics will rise to 71.1% to 23.2% for in-ground burial.
 The trend towards cremation is fast becoming the norm.